Chain-of-Visual-Thought: Teaching VLMs to See and Think Better with Continuous Visual Tokens: ( )

 \textbf{Token selection based on core perception ability.} As proposed in ~\citep{Zhou2025FromPTsurvey}, the vision-centric perceptual ability of VLMs can be summarized as \textit{(i) instance recognition}, \textit{(ii) 2D and 3D spatial relationships}, \textit{(iii) structure detection}, and \textit{(iv) deep mining of semantic information}.
 Based on this categorization, we use four vision models to supervise \ours tokens to learn each ability: \textit{1) Segmentation tokens provide instance-level position and shape information}, which endow VLMs with the instance recognition signals and 2D spatial perception. \textit{2) Depth tokens provide pixel-level depth information}, equipping VLMs with the capability of figuring out 3D spatial relationships. \textit{3) Edge tokens provide geometry-level details}, which assist models to detect structural cues and partially provide 2D spatial information. \textit{4) DINO tokens provide the patch-level representation of the images}, delivering rich semantic information.

 \textbf{Tokens alignment based on granularity of visual models.} Task-oriented models and representative models produce outputs at different levels of granularity.
 In general, task-oriented models tend to be more fine-grained, whereas representative models are usually less fine-grained.
 We adopt different strategies to align each type of token with the visual models based on different granularities.
 Essentially, we adopt two main alignment methods: For fine-grained task-oriented models, visual tokens are projected to the prompt space and then aligned at the prompt level with the decoders, while for representative models, alignment with the encoders is applied at the feature level after the projection.
-The projection layer consists of one multi-head attention layer and two full connected layers.
+The projection layer consists of one fully connected layer and one multi-head attention layer.

 \textit{1) Segmentation tokens are supervised by SAM}~\citep{Kirillov2023SegmentASAM}, which is a \textit{task-oriented model} that contains dense visual features.
 Therefore, following LISA~\citep{Lai2023LISARS}, we align Segmentation tokens with the SAM decoder.
 The 8 Segmentation tokens are aligned at the prompt level, and each token prompts one mask, formulated as: